 Role: Emerging technology research and pitches to our VP of UX.

-Approach: Not wanting to reinvent the wheel, I independently attended the 2017 Developer Summit in Las Vegas (now the AT&T Shape Conference) primarily to learn about AT&T's strategy surrounding emerging technologies, specifically seeking out answers about our roadmap and capacity on big data, AI & machine learning, voice assistants, blockchain encryption, quantum computing, AR & VR, etc. I was the only delegate in attendance from our UX organization.
+Approach: Not wanting to reinvent the wheel, I independently attended the AT&T Developer Summit in Las Vegas (now the AT&T Shape Conference) to learn about AT&T's roadmap and capacity on big data, AI & machine learning, voice assistants, blockchain encryption, quantum computing, AR & VR, etc. I was the only delegate in attendance from our UX organization.

-Presentations: Besides upping my awareness for ideation, I shared my findings and organizational contacts in two presentations to further connect and inform our UX and digital organizations with our R&D teams to anticipate how we might empower our processes.
+I also shared my findings and organizational contacts in two presentations to further connect and inform our UX and digital organizations with our R&D teams to anticipate how we might empower our processes.

 The first report was an enormous compilation of use cases for A.I., machine learning, and various emerging tech.

 The second presentation included specific findings from the AT&T Developer Summit.

 Background & problems: In such an enormous organization, coordination of communication and awareness across teams is critical for efficient workflow.

 Speaking with our tower's CEO in an 'Ask Me Anything' session, I inquired about the most painful blindspot for someone of her status and tenure.
 She said what keeps her up at night is not knowing when to dive in deeper to investigate project status rather than simply relying on what she is told.

 Accompanying our CEO in the same session was VP of Corporate Solutions (HR), and when I asked what she uses for an org chart, she said 'We don't have one, I requested one yesterday'.
 She said org charts are too labor intensive and she relies on who she knows.
 Organizational awareness relies heavily on the corporate directory and internal wiki pages which are initiated by individual teams.